Blog

 • Hypertension.
 Insulin and hypertension may have a bi-directional relationship.
 Those with hypertension have more difficulty absorbing insulin due to chronic vasoconstriction and impaired blood flow.
 Increased levels of blood insulin can also promote hypertension through increasing sodium reabsorption in the kidneys.[27]
 As a result, those with one of these conditions tend to land up having the other by default.[28]

 • Autoimmunity.
-When the immune system loses tolerance for self proteins, it can result in the destruction of multiple cellular components that hamper the utilization of glucose and/or fats.
-In the case of diabetes; the islets of Langerhans, insulin and its receptors typically become targets for the immune system.
+When the immune system loses tolerance for self-proteins, it can result in the destruction of multiple cellular components that hamper the utilization of glucose and/or fats.
+In the case of diabetes; the islets of Langerhans, insulin, and its receptors typically become targets for the immune system.
 Atherosclerosis[29] and multiple sclerosis are examples of autoimmune diseases associated with insulin resistance.

 • Chronic Low-Grade Inflammation.
 While inflammation does not cause insulin resistance, per se, it is associated with promoting other diseases that do, such as obesity[30], autoimmunity and several other diseases.
 In most cases, inflammation results in (necessary) tissue damage, which may transiently affect aspects of cellular metabolism depending on the area of the body that is inflamed.
 Furthermore, inflammation mimics or is part of catabolism, which is a state of cellular breakdown[31].
 Insulin is required for anabolism[32], which is the process of cellular building (especially in muscle).
 During inflammation and catabolism, insulin is suppressed, resulting in increased blood glucose levels[33].

 • Digestive Disorders.
-Fluctuating insulin and glucagon levels in the pancreas negatively affects cholecystokinin.
+Fluctuating insulin and glucagon levels in the pancreas negatively affect cholecystokinin.
 Cholecystokinin is a hormone that stimulates the pancreas to secrete vital digestive enzymes[34].
 If the level of these enzymes is unbalanced, digestion is affected, which can in turn perpetuate abhorrent insulin signaling and result in insulin resistance.
 Diabetes itself tends to be accompanied by digestive symptoms, while other digestive disorders increase the risk of insulin resistance.

 • Chronic infection.
 Chronic infection is associated with insulin resistance, hypertension and increased blood glucose levels.
 Naturally, chronic infections increase inflammation for a prolonged time, which eventually acts to deregulate insulin signaling.